 - Representing you in a court appearance

 You can do this by hiring a lawyer on a “consulting” basis — also known as unbundled legal services or limited-scope representation.
 You handle the routine tasks such as phone and email communication and filling out forms on your own, while your attorney sticks to the job of protecting your rights in the divorce settlement.

 In the Nolo survey, only 1 in 10 respondents said they had used this strategy during their divorces.
 However, those who did saved a considerable sum.
 On average, they paid only $4,600 in legal fees — around 40% of the average for all respondents.
 The median payment was even lower: only $3,000, less than half the median amount for all respondents.

 Unfortunately, the costs of getting divorced don’t end once you’ve finalized it.
 When your marriage officially ends, you have a whole new financial challenge to face: living on your own.

 In a way, it’s like the experience of moving out of your parents’ house for the first time as a young person.
-You have to learn all over again how to run a household single-handedly, doing all your own chores, such as cooking, cleaning, and shopping.
-You have to close joint financial accounts and make adjustments to your taxes.
+You have to relearn how to do all your own cooking, cleaning, and shopping.
+You have to close joint financial accounts and adjust your taxes.
 And of course, you have to create a new budget that covers all the necessities of life on one income.